unassert-js/babel-plugin-unassert/README.md

 Babel7 is incompatible with Babel6.
 Babel6 is incompatible with Babel5.

-For Babel6, you need to use 2.x release of babel-plugin-unassert.
+For Babel6, you need to use [the 2.x release of babel-plugin-unassert](https://github.com/unassert-js/babel-plugin-unassert/tree/2.x).

 ```
 $ npm install --save-dev babel-plugin-unassert@2